Paul Bitok (volleyball): Life

 In January 2020 he was named "Coach of the Year" at the Mombasa Sports Club during the SOYA awards.

 Under Bitok's leadership, Kenya's women's volleyball team the Malkia Strikers won the gold medal at the African Games and they qualified for the postponed 2020 Summer Olympics which was the first time in sixteen years.
-The chosen players names were revealed on 26 June 2021.
+The chosen players' names were revealed on 26 June 2021.
 Bitok chose the veteran Mercy Moim as captain and veteran Jane Wacu also made the team, but former players Violet Makuto and Elizabeth Wanyama were not included.
 The team received additional coaching from six Brazilian coaches who visited Kenya and the team was then sent to Nairobi where they received additional coaching from the Brazilian coach Luizomar de Moura.
-The other teams in their group are the home team Japan, Serbia, Brazil, Korea and the Dominican Republic.
+The other teams in their group are the home teams of Japan, Serbia, Brazil, Korea, and the Dominican Republic.

-The team were waved away from Nairobi by President Uhuru Kenyatta for the Olympics in Tokyo.
-They travelled in three batches to try and minimise the chances of being effected by the COVID-19 pandemic.
-They would train for two weeks in Kurumu city but Bitok would lose three days of training due to the phased arrival.
+The team was waved away from Nairobi by President Uhuru Kenyatta for the Olympics in Tokyo.
+They travelled in three batches to try and minimise the chances of being affected by the COVID-19 pandemic.
+They would train for two weeks in Kurumu city but Bitok lost three days of training due to the phased arrival.
 The team's opening match was on July 25 in Tokyo against Japan.
-Surprisingly Bitok was not on the match's touchline, as Luizomar de Moura was announced as Kenya's head volleyball coach.
+Surprisingly Bitok was not at the match's touchline, as Luizomar de Moura was announced as Kenya's head volleyball coach.
 De Moura spoke to the press via the team manager.
 The team lost their first match against Japan in straight sets.